-Stunning landscapes, eternally snow-covered ski slopes, breathtaking heights: these are the reasons that make the Lagazuoi ski area really special.
+Stunning landscapes, eternally snow-covered ski slopes, and awe-inspiring heights make the Lagazuoi ski area truly remarkable.

-This is what you'll find here: slopes for all levels of ability, with free ski-buses, as well as taxis and coaches, linking you with the slopes of Cortina d'Ampezzo, the Civetta, the Badia Valley and Pusteria.
-In addition, transport is provided for the Great War Ski Tour.
+There are slopes for all ability levels, with buses and taxi buses linking you with the slopes of Cortina d'Ampezzo, the Civetta, the Badia Valley and Puster valleys.
+Furthermore, transport for the Great War Ski Tour is provided.

 Do not miss the seasonal and classical events organized by the Cortina Delicious team in the Lagazuoi-5 Torri-Giau area.

-There you take the Lagazuoi cable car that brings you up to the top station (2732 m) in only 3 minutes.
-It's a nearly unique type of aerial lift which uses stationary ropes without support pillars.
+Here, you take the Lagazuoi cable car that brings you up to the top station (2732 m) in only 3 minutes.
+It's a nearly unique aerial lift with stationary ropes without support pillars.

-From the peak of Monte Lagazuoi, you can chose between two pistes: the Lagazuoi slope, that returns to the Falzarego Pass skirting the mountain, or the famous “Armentarola”, that connects Cortina d'Ampezzo with the Badia Valley.
+From the peak of Mount Lagazuoi, you can choose between two pistes: the Lagazuoi slope, which returns to the Falzarego Pass skirting the mountain, or the famous Armentarola, which connects Cortina d'Ampezzo with the Badia Valley.

-Once you reach the top, stop to enjoy the breathtaking panorama from the terrace of the Lagazuoi refuge, famous throughout the world for its spectacular views of the Dolomite peaks.
+Once you reach the top, stop to enjoy the breathtaking panorama from the terrace of the Lagazuoi Refuge, famous throughout the world for the spectacular views of the surrounding Dolomite peaks.

-The red Lagazuoi slope is 3.5 km long and has a height difference of 600 meters.
+The red Lagazuoi slope is 3.5 km long and has a height difference of 600 metres.

-It is a technically very beautiful slope with frequent changes of gradient and wide curves.
+It is a technically refined slope with frequent gradient changes and wide curves.

-The whole tour takes from 5 to 6 hours and is worth it, both for the beauty of the landscape and for the many historical testimonies that you encounter along the way.
+The whole tour takes two hours and is worth it, both for the beauty of the landscape and the many historical testimonies you encounter along the way.